nearform/angular-patterns-workshop/apps/slides/slides.md

 You have completed the workshop and tackled some tricky problems.

-We hope has helped you to gain proficiency and confidence with writing apps in Angular.
+We hope this has helped you to gain proficiency and confidence with writing applications in Angular.

 </div>